ps2alerts/website/README.md

 ## Compilation

-The below technologies are used in order to compile the website module:
+The below applications are used in order to compile the website module:

 * npm
 * grunt